aicklen/psmonitor/README.md

 ### Must

-- Implement calibration function inside the calibration task
+- Implement calibration function inside the calibration task (accuracy without calibration is quite good, but every little bit helps!)
 - Move all configuration values into a single include file

 ### Should